Anon-Planet/thgtoa/guide.md

 **You should never access this wallet from a non-anonymized environment.
 Always use well-thought OPSEC with your BTC transactions.
 Remember those can be traced back to you.**

-The origin of those BTC cannot be traced back to your real identity due to the use of Monero **unless Monero is broken**.
+The origin of those BTC cannot be traced back to your real identity due to the use of Monero **unless Monero is broken** or if you consolidate outputs from spending at separate merchants.
+It is recommended to use privacy preserving wallets in the [Bitcoin section](Using Bitcoin anonymously option:).
 Please do read [Appendix B2: Monero Disclaimer].

-## Extra-Paranoid anonymous option:

-**As explained in the disclaimer, If you feel extra paranoid,** you could consider using an additional conversion step using a different privacy/anonymity-focused cryptocurrency such as Zcash (<https://z.cash/> <sup>[[Archive.org]](https://web.archive.org/web/https://z.cash/)</sup>).

-For example, here are two possibilities:

-**Buying Monero first option:**

-1. Buy Monero (XMR) at:

-    -   a KYC exchange (such as Kraken)

-    -   a non-KYC exchange (such as <https://bisq.network/>)

-    -   LocalMonero using cash (at your own risk)

-2. Transfer your Monero to your Monero wallet in a secure environment (such as the Monero GUI wallet pre-installed on the Whonix workstation OR using the Monero GUI wallet from <https://www.getmonero.org/downloads/> on other OSes).

-3. Use a swapping service (see [Appendix A8: Crypto Swapping Services without Registration and KYC]) to exchange your Monero to a Zcash wallet you control in your secure environment (see [Appendix A9: Installing a Zcash wallet][Appendix A9: Installing a Zcash wallet:]).

-4. Transfer your Zcash from one VM Zcash wallet to another VM Zcash wallet you control while making sure you are using shielded addresses (some exchanges allow this directly).

-**Make sure the wallets are different and change your Tor identity before opening the recipient wallet.**

-5. Use a swapping service again to exchange your Zcash to Monero/BTC/other (for BTC, use for example the Electrum Wallet on the Whonix Workstation).

-6. Use your Monero/BTC/other anonymously.

-**Buying Zcash first option:**

-1. Buy Zcash (see <https://z.cash/exchanges/> <sup>[[Archive.org]](https://web.archive.org/web/https://z.cash/exchanges/)</sup>)

-2. Transfer your Zcash from the to a VM Zcash Wallet (see [Appendix A9: Installing a Zcash wallet][Appendix A9: Installing a Zcash wallet:]).

-3. Transfer your Zcash from your VM Zcash Wallet to another VM Zcash Wallet using shielded addresses.

-**Make sure the wallets are different and change your Tor identity before opening the recipient wallet.**

-4. Use a swapping service (see [Appendix A8: Crypto Swapping Services without Registration and KYC]) to exchange your Zcash to Monero at your VM Monero Wallet (such as the Monero GUI wallet pre-installed on the Whonix workstation or using the Monero GUI wallet from <https://www.getmonero.org/downloads/> on other OSes).

-5. Now either use your Monero directly to buy from merchants OR use a swapping service to swap your Monero to another cryptocurrency such as BTC/ETH/Other (for BTC, use for example the Electrum Wallet on the Whonix Workstation).

-6. Use your cryptocurrency anonymously.

-These steps should upgrade from "reasonably anonymous" to "extra-paranoid anonymous".
-Even if Monero is broken in the future.
-Zcash will have to be broken as well.
-Quite unlikely.

 ## Warning about special tumbling, mixing, coinjoining privacy wallets and services: <sup>[Wikiless](https://wikiless.org/wiki/Cryptocurrency_tumbler) [Archive.org](https://web.archive.org/web/https://wikiless.org/wiki/Cryptocurrency_tumbler)</sup>

-We are not recommending any as none of those are truly providing anonymity but obfuscation.
-As of this writing, and as we are aware of, anonymity can be only achieved with Zcash "Shielded Addresses" and Monero.
-BTC, ETH and many others do not provide anonymity and those wallets and mixing services can be traced.
+Centralized and custodial tumblers and mixers are not recommended since they do not provide anonymity in a way that truly unlinks an output from its history.
 Here are some references about this issue:

-Mixing BTC in this way should prevent any chain analysis on future transactions.
-This will not hide any past transactions or the fact you purchased BTC from a KYC exchange.
-Both wallets support Tor and running your own Bitcoin full node.

 -  [Mixing detection on Bitcoin transactions using statistical patterns.](https://arxiv.org/pdf/2204.02019.pdf) <sup>[Archive.org](https://web.archive.org/web/https://arxiv.org/pdf/2204.02019.pdf)</sup>
 -  [An Analysis Of Bitcoin Laundry Services](https://www.researchgate.net/profile/Julio-Hernandez-Castro/publication/319944399_An_Analysis_of_Bitcoin_Laundry_Services/links/5a045d410f7e9beb177883af/An-Analysis-of-Bitcoin-Laundry-Services.pdf?origin=publication_detail) <sup>[Archive.org](https://web.archive.org/web/https://www.researchgate.net/profile/Julio-Hernandez-Castro/publication/319944399_An_Analysis_of_Bitcoin_Laundry_Services/links/5a045d410f7e9beb177883af/An-Analysis-of-Bitcoin-Laundry-Services.pdf?origin=publication_detail)</sup>
 -  [Mixing Strategies in Cryptocurrencies and An Alternative Implementation](https://www.researchgate.net/publication/344485520_Mixing_Strategies_in_Cryptocurrencies_and_An_Alternative_Implementation) <sup>[Archive.org](https://web.archive.org/web/https://www.researchgate.net/publication/344485520_Mixing_Strategies_in_Cryptocurrencies_and_An_Alternative_Implementation)</sup>

-Instead we recommend to use Monero (preferred) and additionaly Zcash to achieve anonymity.
+Mixing BTC in this way should prevent any chain analysis on future transactions.
+This will not hide any past transactions or the fact you purchased BTC from a KYC exchange.
+Instead we recommend to use Bitcoin wallets that utilize Whirlpool or Monero (preferred).

 ## When converting from BTC to Monero: